engineersamuel/splog/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Dependencies

+Splog has been tested on ruby 1.9 but is probably compatible with 1.8+